Youth Sports

 Martindale is on a mission to help parents and kids understand how they can best deal with the pressures and often disappointments students feel when they participate in sports.
 Each season, Martindale cuts approximately 45 kids in her high school basketball program because, simply, they are not good enough players.

-She feels strongly that open communication between the coach and the student is the key to helping understand why the student was cut and that while it’s understandable and expected to feel disappointed, that they should not take it personally.
+She feels strongly that open communication between the coach and the student is the key to helping understand why the student was cut and that while it’s understandable and expected to feel disappointed, they should not take it personally.

 As a mom of four student-athletes, she knows the pressures of school sports from the POV of the kid, parent, and coach.
 One of the lessons Martindale shares is that “The most important thing you can teach your young athlete is how to coach their inner coach!”